 As another example, this system was once used for a bakery which was having cash flow problems and they had gone to the bank for a loan to alleviate the problem.
 However, before they went to the bank they approached their accountant - who had luckily just purchased this system.
 The company was asking for help in putting business plans and cash flow forecasts together.
 However, the accountant spent a few hours with the client pawing over figures from the business and utilising this program.
 Within a short space of time worked out that they could quite easily remove the cash flow problem without the aid of a bank loan.

 When the accountant and their client first played with the figures on the worksheets, they were looking at additional profits of around £80,000.
 However, when they set to work, the actual profits in the first year were under this amount and somewhere around £50,000.
 But the company did not need a loan and the cash flow problem was solved and the client was more than happy with his accountant!
 The bank might not have been happy though!

 So if you would like to buy the Profit Increase Software click the link to our siteand get to work on surviving the recession - their might well be some extra profits sitting right under your nose too.

-Have a question for Russell?
-Ask or leave a comment below!
+Have a question for Russell or want to leave a comment?
+Click here.